News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 This was not well received, but Trudeau calmed the waters by assuring the PR interns that they were still important and could help him make more friendship bracelets for the 38 teenage girls he had met at the Taylor Swift concert, as well as helping him with new Instagram filters.
 Trudeau passed the beading kit to the three irritated PR interns.

-“The best gaslighting method is to accuse the Conservatives of what we are guilty of,” said Blair, “I was talking to that Ukrainian soldier they brought to parliament a while back..”
+“The best gaslighting method is to accuse the Conservatives of what we are guilty of,” said Blair, “I was talking to that Ukrainian soldier they brought to parliament a while back.”

-“The old guy?” asked MP Patty Hadju.
+“The old guy?”
+MP Patty Hajdu asked.

 “Was he talking about Goebbels?”
 Anand muttered.